froglogic/tracetool/README.md

 tracetool - a configurable and efficient logging framework for C++
 ---------------------------------------------------------------
-tracetool is a framework for tracing the execution of a C or C++ program and inspecting its state.
+tracetool is a framework created by [froglogic](http://www.froglogic.com) for tracing the execution of a C or C++ program and inspecting its state.
 This is achieved by instrumenting the source code of the target program and linking the recompiled sources against a shared `tracelib` library.

 ![Image Of TraceTool GUI] (http://blog.froglogic.com/wp-content/uploads/Screen-Shot-2016-09-15-at-13.39.37.png)